Metrohan/RSA-EncrypterDecrypter/README.md

 - Compute n Key = p*q (2537)
 - Choose a number between 1 and lcm((p-1), (q-1)) that coprime to lcm((p-1), (q-1)) (like 13)
 - Enter the word and all these numbers to the program
-- After pressed Encrypt button you'll see Encrypted Text below the button
+- After pressed Encrypt button you'll see the Encrypted Text below the button

 ![image](https://github.com/Metrohan/RSA-EncrypterDecrypter/assets/54481595/982f20c4-38c2-44d3-b5e3-e19e1b4c553a)